Ry-F3/holdu-drf-api/README.md

 GitHub Issues were utilised extensively throughout the development process of the project.
 These issues were tracked using the following link: [GitHub Issues](https://github.com/Ry-F3/holdu-drf-api/issues?q=is%3Aissue+is%3Aclosed).

-Each user story, representing a feature or task, was captured as a GitHub issue and categorised accordingly.
+Each developer story, representing a feature or task, was captured as a GitHub issue and categorised accordingly.
 To ensure clarity and organisation, labels were employed.
 These labels can be viewed at: [Labels](https://github.com/Ry-F3/holdu-drf-api/labels).
 Labels were used to categorise issues based on workflow, enhancements, or new features.

 To provide a higher-level overview and categorisation, issues were grouped into six epics.
 These epics served to distinguish between different aspects or modules of the project, making it easier to manage and prioritise work.
 Priority labels were applied to issues to indicate their importance and urgency, aiding in the allocation of resources and prioritisation of tasks.